101 Things to do in Thailand from my Bucket List

 31. Cross the Bridge on River Kwai

-‘The Bridge on the River Kwai’ is a dramatic war movie that shows true events that took place in Thailand during WWII based on the same novel.
-The story revolves around a bridge that is laid down on the Kwai Bridge at Kanchanaburi using forced labor in dismal conditions.
+‘The Bridge on the River Kwai’ is a dramatic war movie.
+It shows true events that took place in Thailand during WWII based on the same novel.
+The story revolves around a bridge at Kanchanaburi.
+It was laid down on the Kwai Bridge using forced labor in dismal conditions.

 Book a trip to Kanchanaburi: From Bangkok: Kanchanaburi Highlights 1-Day Small-Group Tour